Ch1ffr3punk/mfv/README.md

 As an administrator, deploy the integrity verification system
 by placing four critical files in your .well-known/mfv/ directory:

-1) merkle_metadata.json (generated via mfv hash /path/to/your/webroot)
+1) merkle_metadata.json (generated via mfv hash /path/to/your/webroot) --domain example.org
 containing the Merkle tree structure and file hashes, and

 2) a signed timestamp document (e.g., merkle_metadata.json.ots) and